 The Donald W. Seldin Research Symposium is the annual resident and fellow research day hosted by the Department of Medicine.
 Started in 2015, it has rapidly become the flagship research event of our program.
 The goal of the Seldin Symposium is threefold:

-- to highlight interesting cases residents see and important research residents partake in
+1. to highlight interesting cases and important research our trainees partake in

-- to promote the research mission of the Department of Medicine and residency program
+2. to promote the research mission of the Department of Medicine

-- to foster and forge research collaboration within the department and the residency program
+3. to foster and forge research collaboration within the department

 The Seldin Symposium is typically held in the Spring.
 Almost all abstracts are accepted for presentation.
 Clinical and basic research, case reports, high-value care and quality improvement initiatives are presented in poster format and are independently judged by several members of the department of medicine.
 Participants present their posters to faculty judges and invited guest judge during sessions held on Thursday (in 2022, we had >100 submissions).
 Grand Rounds delivered Friday morning by an esteemed and prominent researcher (guest judge) within the world of medicine.